ScilifelabDataCentre/pathogens-portal/content/english/data_types/environment/wastewater/_index.md

 Note that the scores provided in the dataset and depicted in plots below are preliminary.
 The team is still conducting method efficiency checks that might slightly affect the final results.

 **Download the data:** [Relative ratio of copy number of SARS-CoV-2 to PPMoV, CSV file.](https://datagraphics.dckube.scilifelab.se/dataset/0ac8fa02871745048491de74e5689da9.csv) Data available starting from week 38 of 2020; updated weekly.\
-**Interacting with the graphs:** Click on the names of municipalities in the legend in order to select or deselect cities that are displayed.
-Select a portion of the plot using your cursor in order to zoom in to a particular date range or y axis range.
-Double-click anywhere on the graph in order to return to the starting position\
 **Contact:** anna.szekely@slu.se and maja.malmberg@slu.se\
 **How to cite:**
 Székely, A. & Mohamed, N. Dataset of SARS-CoV-2 wastewater data from Uppsala, and neighbouring towns Knivsta, Enköping, Östhammar and Älvkarleby, Sweden. [https://doi.org/10.17044/scilifelab.14256317.v1](https://doi.org/10.17044/scilifelab.14256317.v1) (2021).

 <div class="alert alert-info">Last updated: <span id="last_modified_uppsala"></span></div>
+<div class="alert alert-secondary small">Interacting with the plot: Click on the names of municipalities in the legend in order to select or deselect cities that are displayed.
+Select a portion of the plot using your cursor in order to zoom in to a particular date range or y axis range.
+Note that the axes ranges adapt to your selections.
+Double-click anywhere on the graph in order to return to the default view.
+It is also possible download the graph as a PNG file, zoom and reset using buttons which appear in the top right corner when you hover over the graph.</div>

 <div class="d-lg-none alert alert-info">
   Scroll the plot sideways to view all data.